![]() |

 Nearly all installations require joints at specific intervals

-along the route and joint bays may be 30m to 40m in length and 5m in width.
+along the route and joint bays maybe 30m to 40m in length and 5m in width.
 The

 locality.
 Direct buried cable produce heat which harmful for on and near vegetation